A Warm Welcome Awaits

 An Abundance of Wildlife All Year Long

-Wildlife enthusiasts will think that they are living in an episode of BBC Springwatch here as it is possible to spot a wealth of critters that share Briar Cottages and Lochearnhead's habitat all year round, throughout the seasons.
-Red and roe deer and stags visit the gardens as do oyster catchers, Canadian Geese, sandpipers, pied wagtails, swallows and martins.
+- Wildlife enthusiasts will think that they are living in an episode of BBC Springwatch here as it is possible to spot a wealth of critters that share Briar Cottages and Lochearnhead's habitat all year round.
+Throughout the seasons. red, roe deer and stags visit the gardens as do oyster catchers, Canadian Geese, sandpipers, pied wagtails, swallows and martins.
 Herons, red kites, golden eagles sea eagles, bats and woodpeckers have all been seen.
 Red squirrels and pine martens have been spotted in the area too.
 Mallards hatch ducklings on the grounds and bring them to the loch garden to feed.
 Osprey pairs display their distinctive wings and fishing skills close to Briar Cottages loch garden all summer, to the delight of many and otters have been seen on a few occasions.
-Fraser and Kim are members of The Loch Earn Tourism Initiative group who are alos members of Wild Scotland.
+We are members of The Loch Earn Tourism Information group.
 Guests who prefer a personal service can book a Hidden Glen Safari tour.
 Guide Alan Sneddon will pick you up from Briar Cottages in a Landrover and share his telescope and knowledge on where to spot local wildlife around the Braes O Balquhidder (Rob Roy MacGregor's stomping ground and final resting place).
 Did anyone see the Chanel 5 series "A Year In The Wild" filmed in The Loch Lomond and The Trossachs National Park with Gordon Buchanan?
 A lot of the scenes were shot in Glen Ample opposite the cottages where they filmed deer, white hares, owls and dippers, ably guided by estate manager Mile Holiday of Glenample Estates..

 Lochearnhead Residents are Friendly and Welcoming